obeli-sk/obelisk/ROADMAP.md

 ## fix: Change FFQN - allow dots in function name
 Accomodate for resource functions.

+## fix: Migrate logging to wasi
+Use wasi:logging/logging@0.1.0-draft

 ## Future ideas
 * Optional caching of activity executions with a TTL - serve cached response if parameters are the same
 * Interactive CLI for execution management